NetaAviv/final-project-eks/README.md

  - Ingress
  - LB

-I recommand using ingress so that we could easily access our grafana page in the future
+I recommand using ingress so that we could easily access our grafana page in the future using Path-based routing

 ### Ingress= Set Up Ingress (Ensure Nginx Ingress is Installed)